genesiscommunitysuccess/docs/docs/04_web/03_design-systems/03_preview.md

 ## Editor

+This checkbox is ticked by default:
+> Preserve selected options when changing design systems

+This means that when you switch between Design Systems, all of your actively made selections are retained.
+For instance, if you configure the design tokens in the `Zero` Design System, and then switch to the `Foundation-UI`, you will see the changes you configured there as well.

+Alternatively, if it's unticked, switching between Design Systems will not retain the configurations but only display the default values of the Design System selected.

 :::important
 An important configuration to note, is the `Design System`.
 In the dropdown list of `Design System` you will see `Zero` and `Foundation-Ui`.
 Depending on which one you choose to create your designs on, will give you a different look.
 :::